 Youth Poverty and Homelessness

-There are many health problems in which homeless youth encounter when they are displaced.
+There are many health problems that homeless youth encounter when they are displaced.
 These health problems include illness and injury from displacement, prevalence and severity of chronic conditions, mental health problems and likelihood of substance use, contracting sexually transmitted infections and unintended pregnancy, and increased risk of poor nutrition and diabetes.

 Tobacco and Electronic Vaping Prevention

 Use of cigarettes, cigars, pipe tobacco and smokeless tobacco has declined among youth in recent years.
-This decline is countered with increases in the use of other emerging tobacco products, electronic cigarettes.
+This decline is countered with increases in the use of other emerging tobacco products: electronic cigarettes.
 Commonly known as e-cigs or vape pens, electronic cigarettes are now the most used tobacco product among youth since 2014.

 Electronic vapor products are electronic devices that use heat to make an aerosol that is inhaled by the user.
-The aerosol made by e-cigarettes contains toxic substances (nicotine), that can cause cancer and lung disease.
+The aerosol made by e-cigarettes contains toxic substances (nicotine) that can cause cancer and lung disease.
+Tobacco use is heavily influenced by individual’s family, friends, community, and social environment.

 Youth Risk Behavior Survey